 In March of 2018, I realized I needed to make some changes due to some health issues—my world was spinning, and I needed a change of pace.

 My husband supported me while I tried new things to see what I would like.
 I tried various jobs that I’ve always dreamed of doing.
 I probably tried a dozen different jobs, mostly related to the design and real estate industries.

 However, none of those things worked out to be substantial sources of income.
-During this time of transition, I came to realize that there are some things that are only in your life for a season.
+During this time of transition, I’ve come to realize that there are some things that are only in our lives for a season.

 Circumstances change as we grow older, but change isn’t necessarily a bad thing.
 Kids grow up, family members move away, other people move on with their lives— things change.